Planning Your Path

 There are many different types of building stone available, and many styles of pathways.
 It’s important to choose one suitable for the walkway you want to create.
 You also want to choose stone that complements your yard and home.
 Consider climate, how it will be used, how it will look with existing features in your yard.
 A loose pebble or gravel may spill over into neighbouring flower beds or lawn.
 There are many factors to consider when choosing a stone.

 Denser stones (granite, bluestone or quartize) are better for colder climates where as softer stones (limestone and sandstone) are better for warmer climates.
 Softer stones tend to be more porous and can absorb water and crack more easily in cold climates.
+Before deciding on what kind of stones you would like to use for building your garden path, browse here to know more about different stone options.

 Know your square footage.
 Plan out and measure your path before you start stone shopping.
 This way you’ll have an accurate idea of price and store clerks will be more able to assist you.